ablause/deno-restaurant-api/README.md

 # deno-restaurant-api

-🦕 Server API for restaurant (menu, order, delivery, ...) with Deno and Oak
+🦕 Simple API for restaurants, using Deno and Oak.